-The purpose of the OU College of Pharmacy PGY2 Pediatric Residency is to build on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in advanced or specialized practice.
+The purpose of the University of Oklahoma Health Sciences Center Residency Training Program through OU Health Oklahoma Children’s Hospital PGY2 Pediatric Residency is to build on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in advanced or specialized practice.
 This PGY2 residency provides residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care that improves medication therapy.
 Residents who successfully complete this accredited PGY2 Pediatric Pharmacy Residency should possess competencies that qualify them for a clinical pharmacist and/or faculty position and prepare them to be eligible for attainment of Board of Pharmacy Specialties (BPS) Board Certification in Pediatric Pharmacy (BCPPS).

 This one-year position provides the resident with the academic rank of Clinical Instructor with the University of Oklahoma College of Pharmacy (OUCOP).
+The residents are primarily involved in clinical practice at Oklahoma Children’s Hospital at OU Health.
 Educational responsibilities and training include didactic (lecture) and experiential (rotation) teaching to Pharm.D. students in addition to other activities.
 The PGY2 Pediatric Pharmacy resident is expected to complete the Advanced Teaching Skills for Residents teaching certificate program, which requires teaching activities in the clinical arena, the classroom, and the laboratory setting.
 In addition, the resident will be required to complete an original research project for completion of the residency program; they will be expected to present their research at national meetings and will be encouraged to publish their findings.

-The OU College of Pharmacy PGY2 Pediatric residents are expected to achieve 80% of these educational outcomes for the residency.
+The University of Oklahoma Health Sciences Center Residency Training Program through OU Health Oklahoma Children’s Hospital PGY2 Pediatric residents are expected to achieve 80% of these educational outcomes for the residency.
 The remaining 20% must be assessed at a minimum of satisfactory progress.
 These include the objectives under the five required competency areas (R1—patient care, R2—advancing practice and improving patient care, R3—leadership and management, R4—teaching/education/dissemination of knowledge, R5—management of medical emergencies) as well as the objectives under two of the elective competency areas (E1—academia and E4—added skills for pediatric pharmacy scholarship).

 In addition to this, residents are also expected to document coverage of the required pediatric disease states listed at the end of the ASHP Educational Outcomes, Goals, and Objectives for PGY2 Pediatric Pharmacy residents.
 By the end of the program, residents are expected to complete 90% of the required disease topics.

-The Downtown Campus of OU Medicine Inc, in Oklahoma City is comprised of two hospitals: OU Medical Center and The Children's Hospital at OU Medical Center.
-The Children's Hospital at OU Medical Center is a 314-bed teaching hospital with a 93-bed Neonatal ICU, a 13-bed Medical ICU, and a 12-bed Cardiovascular (CV) PICU.
+The Downtown Campus of OU Health in Oklahoma City is comprised of two hospitals: Oklahoma Children’s Hospital at OU Health and University of Oklahoma Medical Center.
+Oklahoma Children’s Hospital at OU Health is a 314-bed teaching hospital with a 93-bed Neonatal ICU, a 34-bed Medical ICU, and a 24-bed Cardiovascular ICU (CICU).
 It is the only comprehensive children's hospital in the state of Oklahoma.

 - Orientation (if applicable)—1 month